 - Accurately locate the seizure onset area

 - Detect and predict the onset of seizures in real-time

 - Develop interventional methods to terminate or abort seizures

-- Epilepsy: The Intersection of Neurosciences, Biology, Mathematics, Engineering and Physics, Editors: Osorio I, Zaveri HP, Frei MG, Arthurs S, CRC Press, 2011
+- Epilepsy: The Intersection of Neurosciences, Biology, Mathematics, Engineering and Physics.
+Epilepsy: The Intersection of Neurosciences, Biology, Mathematics, Engineering and Physics, Editors: Osorio I, Zaveri HP, Frei MG, Arthurs S, CRC Press, 2011